Welcome

 For English-language degree programmes, the required English language skills (e.g. TOEFL certificate) must be submitted.

-Please note: Only ALTE language certificates (Goethe-Institut, ÖSD, telc, TestDaf, ELC) are accepted.
+Please note: Only ALTE certified language certificates (Goethe-Institut, ÖSD, telc, TestDaf, ELC) less than one year old are accepted.
+The oldest module counts!

 Amount of funding